bazil14/sesrv-script/README.md

 `[Steam intall directory]\steamapps\common\SpaceEngineers\Tools\DedicatedServer\SpaceEngineersDedicated.exe`

-Select the Default profile
-Set up the world
-Save the config
-Start to generate the world.
+Select the Default profile, set up the world, save the config and start to generate the world.
+After that shutdown the server.

 The files will be stored in

-`C:\Users\{USERNAME}\AppData\Roaming\SpaceEngineersDedicated\Default`
+`C:\Users\<username>\AppData\Roaming\SpaceEngineersDedicated\Default`

-Edit the `SpaceEngineers-Dedicated.cfg` and copy it with the `Saves` folder to the following directory on your Linux box
+Edit the `SpaceEngineers-Dedicated.cfg` and copy it with the `Saves` folder to the following directory on your Linux box (if you didn't use the default user name at the begining of the script installation procedure change space_engineers to the user you specified.

-`/home/$(whoami)/server/drive_c/users/$(whoami)/Application\ Data/SpaceEngineersDedicated`
+`/home/space_engineers/server/drive_c/users/space_engineers/Application\ Data/SpaceEngineersDedicated`

 **Essential world tweaks**

-You'll have to change the <LoadWorld> tag in SpaceEngineers-Dedicated.cfg so it point to the correct directory.
+You'll have to change the `<LoadWorld>` tag in `SpaceEngineers-Dedicated.cfg` so it point to the correct directory.

 If the Save folder is located in